Wednesday October 17, 2018

 Amidst great paganism and disbelief, she converted to the ultimate faith of monotheism and the path of righteousness.

-In the Quran, Allah (SWT) not only points out the believing women, but also those who purposely denied Him and suffered their abominable fates.
+In the Holy Quran, Allah (SWT) not only points out the believing women, but also those who purposely denied Him and suffered their abominable fates.
 What’s interesting to note here is that both of these women were the wives of Prophets.

-The wives of Hazrat Lutt (AS) and Hazrat Nuhh (AS) refused to believe in the monotheistic faith of Islam, despite being blessed with Prophetic husbands, who were chosen by God Himself and who received spiritual revelations and possessed great characters.
-Both of them failed to see their righteousness and chose to betray them, and in turn, betrayed Allah (SWT).
+The wives of Hazrat Lutt (AS) and Hazrat Nuh (AS) refused to believe in the monotheistic faith of Islam, despite being blessed with Prophetic husbands, who were chosen by Allah(SWT) Himself and who received spiritual revelations and possessed great characters.
+Both of these women failed to see their righteousness and chose to betray them, and in turn, betrayed Allah (SWT).
 It’s mentioned in the Quran:

-Despite having such good fortunes and such close relations with Allah’s (SWT) prophets, they chose not to benefit from God’s infinite mercy and blessings.
+Despite having such good fortunes and such close relations with Allah’s (SWT) prophets, they chose not to benefit from Allah's(SWT) infinite mercy and blessings.
 They incurred Allah’s (SWT) wrath by their own actions and brought it upon themselves.

 The wife of Hazrat Lutt (AS) was wiped out along with the rest of the disbelievers in the land, and the wife of Hazrat Nuhh (AS) drowned in the great flood.
 Such was the fate of the disbelievers.

-Conclusion: It is important to note that Allah (SWT) refers to certain individuals in the Quran for a greater purpose of learning for His servants.
+It is important to note that Allah (SWT) refers to certain individuals in the Quran for a greater purpose of learning for His servants.
 These individuals illustrate different lessons and teachings for us to learn from and implement in our daily lives.
-If we wish to improve ourselves and bring change in our spiritual lifestyle, one needs to look upon the role models and tragic lessons of Islam, and these women serve that purpose.
+If we wish to improve ourselves and bring change in our spiritual lifestyle, one needs to look upon the role models and tragic lessons of Islam; these women serve that purpose.